tarunshetty125/teamsync-build/README.md

 ---

+## What Users Are Saying

+> "This is a fantastic piece of software and you should definitely keep up the great work!
+This is exactly what I was looking for.
+I started out trying the open-source version, and because it worked so well, I decided to go ahead and buy the full premium license."
+> — **Oskar Krzak** (⭐⭐⭐⭐⭐ via Gumroad)

+> "Natively is significantly faster than Cluely when it comes to response time and screen analysis.
+The latency is practically non-existent."
+> — **Premium User**

+> "Just wanted to say thanks!
+Natively helped me completely crack the first two rounds of my Software Engineering interviews.
+The responses were incredibly fast and accurate."
+> — **Private Email Feedback**

+> "Used the free version of Natively for my interviews and just landed a massive summer internship.
+It took all the stress out of the live coding and behavioral rounds!"
+> — **Private Email Feedback**

+---

 ## Why Natively?

 While other tools act as simple API wrappers, Natively is a complete, native intelligence system designed specifically for high-stakes meetings and interviews.